 Last Updated on

-When trying to calculate CLV, you need to take many things into account, depending upon the questions you need to answer.
-The simplest way is to take the revenue earned from a customer and take away form it the money spent acquiring and looking after them.
-If you don’t want to get bogged down with an in-depth and long-winded customer lifetime value analysis, here is one that you can do it very quickly:
+When trying to calculate CLV, you need to take a number of factors into account.
+The simplest way is to take the revenue earned from a customer and subtract this from this the money spent acquiring and servicing them.

-You can work out the CLV historically, over a set period of time or use it to predict values; predictive CLV is a great way of looking at what a customer is worth now and in the future.
-You can also work at ways to improve your CLV.
+You can work out the CLV historically, over a set period of time or, use it to project revenue.
+Predictive CLV is a great way of looking at what a customer is worth now and is likely to be worth in the future but it’s important that you use robust sales data from your own business.

-So how do we calculate the value of each customer in more detail?
+So how do we calculate the lifetime value of customers?
 Follow these simple steps:

-Step 1: Calculate the profit contribution of each customer in the current year.
+Step 1: Calculate the profit contribution from your customers across the current year.

 Step 2: Develop a realistic estimate of how long you might retain each customer.